LBeghini/Chat.py/README.md

 ## About

-TCP Chat is a simple program developed for an assignment of a Computer Networks class.
+Chat.py is a simple program developed for an assignment of a Computer Networks class.
 It implements the usage of TCP to send messages between Client and Server.

 ## Technologies